imgeng/image-cdn-wordpress/readme.txt

 Contributors: imageengine
 Tags: image cdn, ImageEngine, avif, webp, jpegxl Requires at least: 5.3
-Tested up to: 6.8.1
+Tested up to: 7.0
 Requires PHP: 7.4
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically optimize and serve WEBP, AVIF and JPEGXL with ImageEngine, the global Image CDN.
-60 sec setup.
+Automatically optimize and serve WEBP, AVIF and JPEGXL with ImageEngine.

 == Description ==

-Welcome to ImageEngine, the ultimate image optimization plugin for WordPress.
-Our sophisticated tool goes beyond conventional optimization techniques to deliver unparalleled performance enhancements to your website.
-Utilizing proprietary device detection technology, ImageEngine ensures that every image is perfectly optimized for every device that visits your site and then delivers them via our global image content delivery network (CDN).

-If you want to see the performance improvements for yourself before installing this plugin, you can test any website for free [on our website](https://imageengine.io/test/?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine).
-Like what you see?
-We also offer a [30-day trial](https://imageengine.io/free/?utm_source=wordpress.org&utm_medium=page&utm_term=wp-imageengine&utm_campaign=wp-imageengine) to all new users.
+ImageEngine Kube is enterprise-grade image optimization software that runs inside your infrastructure — not ours.
+You deploy it as a container in Kubernetes or Docker, point your existing CDN and image URLs to it, and get the same advanced optimization (device detection, auto-format conversion, smart compression) that powers 100,000+ domains — with none of the per-request billing.

 = Key Features of ImageEngine: =